 Is Iowa a Mother or Father State?

-What Proves a Parent Unfit in Iowa?
+What Is Considered an Unfit Parent in Iowa?

 These are a few factors of what the judge may rule as an unfit parent: